Co-Parenting Disputes: Solve It or Lawyer Up?

 - Major unilateral decisions — your co-parent enrolled the child in a new school, authorized a non-emergency medical procedure, or changed the child's primary residence without required consent.

 - You've been served with legal papers or your co-parent has filed a modification.
-(Never ignore court filings.)
+Never ignore court filings.

 How to Hire a Family Lawyer Without Burning Through Your Savings

 - Use an initial consultation strategically.
 Many attorneys offer 30–60 minute consultations for $150–$300.
 Come prepared with a written summary of the situation, your specific questions, and organized documentation.
-Don't pay $400/hour for an attorney to read texts you could have summarized.

 - Ask about limited-scope representation.
 Some attorneys will draft a single motion, review your documents, or coach you on how to represent yourself — without taking on your full case.